ente0v1/CrackMaster/README.md

 egrep -v "^[[:space:]]*$" old.txt > new.txt
 ```
 ## Help
-If you want more information about how hashcat's attack methods work, I recommend reading the official [Hashcat Wiki](https://hashcat.net/wiki/).
+If you desire to get more wordlists and resources look at [wpa2-wordlists](https://github.com/kennyn510/wpa2-wordlists.git) repo.
+Also if you want more information about how hashcat's attack methods work, I recommend reading the official [Hashcat Wiki](https://hashcat.net/wiki/).